Retrodad0001/EasyDbMigrator/README.md

 # The Latest news and Roadmap

+## 4.0.x (the latest release)
+- add support for .net 9 and removed the not supported .net versions

 ## 3.0.x (the latest release)
-- add support for .net 8 and .NET 9 (when stable version is out)
+- add support for .net 8 and
 - monthly updates of all packages for stability and security

 ## 2.0.x